 Biking downtown

 Downtown Grand Rapids encourages biking with hundreds of bicycle parking options, a handful of bike repair stations and the occasional bike box – a bright green box with white bicycle symbols inside, painted onto the pavement at select intersections.
 Motorists must stop behind the boxes when a traffic light turns red, allowing a bicyclist to move ahead of vehicle traffic.
 When the light turns green, the bicyclist can then turn left or go straight before the vehicles.
+There’s also a bicycle traffic light at the intersection of Leonard St. NW and Turner Ave.
+NW, the first of several to come.

-All of this is meant to make it easy to explore the city center’s 200+ restaurants, breweries, museums and entertainment venues without relying on a motor vehicle.
+All of this is meant to make it easy to explore the city center’s 300+ restaurants, breweries, museums and entertainment venues without relying on a motor vehicle.

 5 Bike Routes Through Riverside Park and Monroe North Area